top of page

 The Most Efficient Refrigerators For Off-Grid Living

 Heating and cooling are the biggest energy draws of a household.
 Living in northern Wisconsin in a straw bale house we don't need an air conditioner.
-During the winter we use wood or gas to heat with, so that leaves refrigeration as our main concern as far as large energy draws.
+During the winter we use wood to heat with, so that leaves refrigeration as our main concern as far as large energy draws.

 Our Off Grid House

 We also live off-grid, which means that the only electric power we receive is from our own solar panels, which are tied to a bank of batteries that are filled when the sun is out, and deplete when the sun goes down.
 Living off-grid requires you to be acutely attuned to the sun and what the clouds have been up to.
-You wait until it's sunny out to have a disco dance party, or run the washing machine, for example.
+You wait until it's sunny out to have a disco dance party, or run the washing machine, for examples.
 The problem with refrigeration is that you don't have a choice as to when to keep your food cold.
 Through some research, trial, and error I've found what works for us.

 The Most Efficient Cooling System

 In our area and for much of the year the best place to store food is outside.
 During the colder months of the year we can keep items frozen in a cooler out behind the house.
-What do you do with that big pot of leftover soup?
+What do you do with that hot pot of leftover soup?
 Don't stick it in your refrigerator.
 Put it outside to cool first.
 Wise use of what you already have will save you a lot.
-During the summer the solar energy we get is more than we can use, so no big deal, but in the winter the sun is out for a shorter period of time, and even then it's often cloudy, so we have to be smarter.
+During the summer the solar energy we get is more than we can use, so no big deal, but in the winter the sun is out for a shorter period of time, and it's often cloudy, so we have to be smarter.

 The Next Most Efficient Cooling System